-Production Design and Visualization is a research project managed by Stageport with support from Creative Scotland.
+Production Design and Visualisation is a research project managed by Stageport with support from Creative Scotland.
 The project ran from April 2019 to December 2019.

 Project Partners included Soluis, Spectrum Heritage, Tramway Theatre and National Theatre of Scotland.